 Tips for Keeping a Bandage on a Dog

 When a dog has any type of wound, whether it's a small cut to stitches or a sore from a lick granuloma, it's essential to keep the area clean and protected from licking.
-This may mean a bandage, a protective covering (such as a T-shirt on a trunk wound) or using an eCollar to prevent licking.
+This may mean a bandage, a protective covering (such as a T-shirt on a trunk wound) or using an Elizabethan collar to prevent licking.
 In some cases, a bandage is the best option because of the support it offers.
 In other cases, it's advisable to leave the area open to the air to help it heal but prevent the pet licking.
 Your vet will advise which is best for your dog's problem.

 Use Proper Bandage Supplies